GwendolyneFreddy/Infinity-Animations/README.md

 - Amnian guards get the Amnian soldier animation<sup>(1)</sup>
 - Male human Shadow Thieves get the Shadow Thief animation

-<sup>(1)</sup> As of v6.0.0, two new options fine-tune this component, at the request of nostalgic players who wants to enjoy the original BG magic experience when playing the trilogy or BG:EE:
+<sup>(1)</sup> As of v6.0.0, two new options fine-tune this component, at the request of nostalgic players who want to enjoy the original BG magic experience when playing the trilogy or BG:EE:
 - <a href="#flamingfist">ia_flaming_fist_get_fighter_anim</a>: this option disables the "*Male human fighters get the fighter instead of cleric animation*" for Flaming Fist members if set to 0 (1 by default).
 - <a href="#nashkelguards">ia_nashkel_guards_get_bg2_amnian_anim</a>: this option disables the "*Amnian guards get the Amnian soldier animation*" for Nashkel guards if set to 0 (1 by default).
 <div align="right"><a href="#components">Back to components list</a></div>